jarvisteach/appJar/mkdocs/rwbatools/docs/Layout.md

+#Background

+RWBAtools was designed to make building a functional GUI as simple as possible.

+It is designed with teaching in mind.
+Rather than pupils having to focus on the GUI code, they should be focusing on the algorithms that get the work done.

+To that end, at it's simplest, you simply keep adding widgets to the GUI, and they will render in sequence.

 ##Simple Layout
-Laying out widgets is very simple.

 By default, each new widget is simply added on a new line.
-That way, you can very quickly, create a simple app.
+That way, you can very quickly, create a simple GUI:

-For example:

 ```python
 from rwbatools import gui